-One particular article, written by a Chinese guy, was relatively negative about the fact that the village was ruined by tourism.
-And sure, everything has its supporters and opponents, but if a Chinese person already starts complaining about tourism, you know things got serious.
-On top of that, we knew we had to pay 104 RMB each to enter the picturesque village which, after having spent already quite a lot during the weekend, seemed like a huge amount of money.
-Luckily, students apparently pay half the price and once we entered Hongcun, we were immediately stunned by the beauty of it.
+One particular article, written by a Chinese guy, was relatively negative about the fact that it was ruined by tourism.
+Everything has its supporters and opponents, but if a Chinese person already starts complaining about tourism, you know it’s serious.
+On top of that, we knew we had to pay 104 RMB each to enter the picturesque village.
+After having spent quite a lot already during the weekend, this seemed like a huge amount of money.
+Luckily, students pay half the price and once we entered Hongcun, we were immediately stunned by the beauty of it.
 I’m a sucker for symmetry, so, of course, I was delighted to see this perfect harmony Hongcun has to offer.

 On the one hand, we can’t blame them.
 They live a simple and quiet existence in this picturesque village and maybe they just don’t like the fact that tourism is having too much of an impact on their rustic way of life.
 And, while Hongcun already welcomes many Chinese visitors, this place is not yet well known among foreigners who, by the way, until recently required a permit to visit Hongcun.